webpy/webpy.github.com/tutorial3.en.md

 and delete the line setting name.
 Now visit `/Joe` and it should say hello to Joe.

-If you wish to learn more about web.py templates, visit the [templetor page](/docs/0.3/templetor).
+If you wish to learn more about web.py templates, vist the [templetor page](/docs/0.3/templetor).

 <a name="forms"></a>
 ## Forms